Primavera King's Parade

 Ceramics at Primavera

-Primavera continues to exhibit the highest standard of ceramics from unique domestic studio pottery by Robert Goldsmith, Tony Gant and David Worsley to notable animal sculpture by Jennie Hale, David Cooke and Tracey Whinray.
+Primavera continues to exhibit the highest standard of ceramics from unique domestic studio pottery by Robert Goldsmith, Tony Gant and David Worsley to notable animal sculpture by Jennie Hale, Philip Wood and Tracy Whinray.

 Glass at Primavera